w-bonelli/SMART/README.md

 ## Requirements

-Either [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/) is required to run this project in a Unix environment.
+The easiest way to run this project in a Unix environment is with [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/).

 ## Usage